Omega-Numworks/Omega-Guide/docs/n0110/n0110-unlocked.md

 Your Numworks is unlocked, yay!

-You can now install a CFW to extend your calculator abilities
+You can now install a Custom OS to extend your calculator abilities